kovan-testnet/KIPs/README.md

 Acronyms:</br>
 BV (Block Validators)
+FC (Faucet)

 Example:</br>
-BV: limits on KETH that an authority node can hold
+BV: limits on KETH that an authority node can hold</br>
+FC: More Accessible Automated Faucet